 - a.
-All completed sewers/pumping mains including manholes and chambers shall be tested for water-tightness. (see Annex D) - b.
-CCTV inspection shall be carried out for all newly completed sewers/pumping mains before commissioning and prior to end of defects liability period.
+All completed sewers/pumping mains including manholes and chambers shall be tested for watertightness. (see Annex D) - b.
+CCTV inspection shall be carried out for all newly completed sewers/manholes/pumping mains/chambers before commissioning and prior to end of defects liability period.